-6.00 Landlords will encourage tenant-like and neighbourly behaviour from tenants.
+Members will encourage tenant-like and neighbourly behaviour from tenants.
 In the event of any anti-social behaviour (defined as "behaviour likely to cause alarm, harassment, inconvenience or distress to members of the public not of the same household as the perpetrator") by tenants and/or visitors, landlords will use reasonable endeavours to intervene, with a view to ending that behaviour and ensure that the occupants are treating the property and its environs in a tenant-like manner.
 It is accepted that not all intervention will be successful and, in this case, assistance will be requested from a number of statutory and non-statutory agencies who may be able to intervene.
-Unipol will provide on its website information on the services and agencies available to landlords, including help from the educational establishments and Unipol in dealing with problem tenants.
-For more information www.westyorkshire. police.uk/advice/abuse-anti-social-behaviour/anti-social-behaviour/antisocial-behaviour/how-we-can-tackle-anti-social-behaviour.
-Where students are studying at the University of Leeds, Leeds Beckett University, Leeds Trinity, Leeds College of Music or Leeds City College, use can be made of the Neighbourhood Helpline (a 24 hour dedicated voicemail and email service) that responds within 24 hours to those experiencing any problem living in the community (such as uncollected rubbish, neglected gardens, noisy neighbours, illegal parking and other environmental problems) on 0113 3431064 or email neighbourhood.helpline@leeds.ac.uk: Where a landlord / agent has established an Assured Shorthold Tenancy, they must ensure that any deposit is held in accordance with the tenancy deposit scheme legislation, set out in the Housing Act 2004, and in accordance with regulations made both under the Act and by the relevant scheme operator.
-Where a landlord / agent wishes to change the protection scheme that they are using, they should inform the tenants concerned
+Unipol will provide on its website information on the services and agencies available to members, including help from the educational establishments and Unipol in dealing with problem tenants.
+For more information www.westyorkshire. police.uk/advice/abuse-anti-social-behaviour/anti-social-behaviour/antisocialbehaviour/how-we-can-tackle-anti-social-behaviour.
+Where students are studying at the University of Leeds, Leeds Beckett University, Leeds Trinity, Leeds College of Music or Leeds City College, use can be made of the Neighbourhood Helpline (a 24 hour dedicated voicemail and email service) that responds within 24 hours to those experiencing any problem living in the community (such as uncollected rubbish,